Mohammad-Moiz/Job-Portal-App-using-Django/README.md

 # Job-Portal-App-using-Django
-A Platform where applicant can apply for job by signup and login and then fill the form to apply the relevant jobs posted by the recruiter & Recruiter can also post the jobs & hire the relevant applicant based on the Resume uploaded by the user in the form.
+A comprehensive job portal platform where applicants can sign up, log in, and apply for relevant job openings.
+After creating an account, applicants can fill out an application form and upload their resume to apply for jobs posted by recruiters.
+Recruiters, on the other hand, can post job listings and review applicants' resumes to hire the most suitable candidates.